Tinkerforge/doc/source/Hardware/Bricklets/Temperature_IR.rst

 directions.
 The Brick Viewer will show you the ambient temperature (the temperature of the device) and the object temperature you point at.

-Since the emmissivity depends on the material you can configure it.
+Since the emissivity depends on the material you can configure it.
-Enter 0xFFFF = 65535 for an emmissivity of 1.0.
+Enter 0xFFFF = 65535 for an emissivity of 1.0.
-The default is an emmisivity of 0.98 (0.98 * 0xFFFF = 64224).
+The default is an emisivity of 0.98 (0.98 * 0xFFFF = 64224).

 After this you can go on with writing your own application.
 See :ref:`Interface and Coding <temperatureir_programming_interfaces>`